hmcts/rd-professional-api/README.md

 While not essential, it is highly recommended to use the pre-push git hook included in this repository to ensure that all tests are passing.
 This can be done by running the following command:
 `$ git config core.hooksPath .githooks`

-### Environment Vars

-If running locally for development or testing you will need to set the following environment variables

-* export POSTGRES_USERNAME=dbrefdata
-* export POSTGRES_PASSWORD=dbrefdata
-* export S2S_SECRET=AAAAAAAAAAAAAAAC

 ### Running the application